holmes-py/synack-dashboard/README.md

     * Paste and run this command: `sessionStorage.getItem('shared-session-com.synack.accessToken')`
     * Copy the long token string that is outputted (without the quotes).
 2.  **Enter Token:** Paste the copied token into the "Enter Authorization Token" input field on the dashboard.
-3.  **Fetch Summary:** Click the "Fetch Summary" button.
-The table should populate with your registered targets.
+3.  **Fetch Summary:** Click the "Fetch Summary" button to load your registered targets.
-4.  **View Details:** Click the "Details" button in any row to load that target's details into the right-hand pane.
+4.  **View Details:** Click the "Details" button on any row to see specific target information in the right-hand pane.
 Click the '✕' button on the pane to close it.
 5.  **Register Targets:**
     * Click the "Register Available Targets" button.
     * The tool will fetch all unregistered targets via the proxy.
-    * It will then filter these based on the `passed_assessments` array defined near the top of the `<script>` block in `index.html` (customize this array if needed!).
+    * It will then filter these based on the `passed_assessments` array defined near the top of `main.js` (customize this array if needed!).
     * It will attempt to register for each filtered target one by one.
     * Progress will be displayed in the log area that appears below the controls.
     * Click the '✕' button on the log area to close it when finished.
 6.  **Interact with Table:**
     * Use the "Show Columns" checkboxes to toggle column visibility.
-    * Use the "Search targets..." input to filter the summary table by text.
+    * Use the "Search loaded targets..." input to filter the summary table by text.
     * Click on sortable column headers (like Name, Codename, Category, etc.) to sort the table.
+7.  **Toggle Theme:** Click the "Toggle Theme" button to switch between light and dark modes.
+Your preference is saved locally.

 ## Files

+*(Updated Files Section)*

+* `index.html`: The main HTML file providing the page structure.
+Links to `styles.css` and `main.js`.
-* `index.html`: Contains the frontend HTML structure, CSS styling, and all client-side JavaScript logic.
+* `styles.css`: Contains all the CSS rules for styling the dashboard, including light and dark themes via variables.
+* `main.js`: Contains all the client-side JavaScript logic for fetching data, manipulating the DOM, handling events (button clicks, sorting, filtering), theme toggling, and the registration process.
-* `proxy.js`: The Node.js Express server acting as a middleware/proxy to handle Synack API calls and manage CORS headers.
+* `proxy.js`: The Node.js Express server acting as a middleware/proxy to handle Synack API requests and manage CORS headers.
 Requires `express` and `node-fetch`.
-* `marked.min.js`: The Marked.js library (v4+) used by `index.html` to render Markdown content from the API responses.
+* `marked.min.js`: The Marked.js library (v4+) used by `main.js` to render Markdown content from the API responses.
 Must be present locally.
-* `package.json`, `package-lock.json` (Generated): Standard Node.js files managing project dependencies.
+* `package.json`, `package-lock.json` (Generated): Standard Node.js files managing project dependencies (`express`, `node-fetch`).
-* `node_modules/` (Generated): Directory containing the downloaded Node.js dependencies (`express`, `node-fetch`). **Add this directory to your `.gitignore` file if using Git.**
+* `node_modules/` (Generated): Directory containing the downloaded Node.js dependencies. **Add this directory to your `.gitignore` file if using Git.**

 ## Notes & Disclaimer